-Any updates to this publication are available on-line; to download this document in PDF format,
+Any updates to this publication are available on-line; to download this document in PDF format, please follow the link: skilledtradesontario.ca.

 © 2022, Skilled Trades Ontario.
 All rights reserved.
 No part of this publication may be reproduced in any form whatsoever without the prior permission from Skilled Trades Ontario.